grammyjs/website/site/docs/guide/middleware.md

 The first middleware (`session` in our example) is the uppermost layer, hence receiving each update first.
 It can then decide if it wants to handle the update, or pass it down to the next layer (the `/start` command handler).
 The function `next` can be used to invoke the subsequent middleware, often called _downstream middleware_.
-This also means that if you don't call `next` in your middleware, the underlying layers of middleware will not be invoked.
+This also means that if you don’t call `next` in your middleware, the underlying layers of middleware will not be invoked.

 This stack of functions is the _middleware stack_.